liangnaiyao/multiview_learning/README.md

  * 1.15 TKDE(Early Access) Learning Inter- and Intra-manifolds for Matrix Factorization-based Multi-Aspect Data Clustering [(matlab)](https://github.com/khanhluongds/Multi-viewClustering_DiMMA)

 ### 2. Graph based methods
      It contains two kinds of methods.
-The first kind is using a predefined graph (also resfer to the traditional spectral clustering), and performing post-processing spectral clustering or k-means.
+The first kind is using a predefined or leaning graph (also resfer to the traditional spectral clustering), and performing post-processing spectral clustering or k-means.
 And the second kind is to learn the graph and the index matrix simultaneously.

  * 2.1 ICDM19 Consistency Meets Inconsistency: A Unified Graph Learning Framework for Multi-view Clustering [(matlab)](https://github.com/youweiliang/ConsistentGraphLearning)